 There is no single definition by any organizations to define these.
 It's what ever the individual hunt providers say it is.
 One may say fully guided but drop you off at a tree stand or blind.
 Others may say semi-guided is showing you the property and talking to you about good spots but not have a guide per-se.
 We use semi-guided as meaning 2 or more hunters per guide and fully guided as 1 on 1.
 Sometimes semi-guided means they show you the property and give you intel on animal movements.
 You have to read the hunt providers definition and pricing to see what is and is not included.

 6. Where can I find more information on success rate?

 If there isn't any in the hunt provider write up then you can do your own research at the states game and fish website.
+But keep in mind a guided hunt increases your success as well as hunting private property.
 Colorado offers theirs in the Estimated Harvest Reports.